Vietnamese people in the Netherlands: Demographic characteristics

 For a total of 18,915 persons (9,157 men, 9,758 women).
 This represented 46% growth over the 1996 total of 12,937 persons.
 Most of the growth was in the locally born segment of the population, whose numbers more than doubled from 3,366 persons over the period in question; the number of Vietnamese-born showed more modest growth of 25%, from 9,571 persons.

 Religion

 A part of Vietnamese people in the Netherlands are Buddhists.
 Pagode Van Hanh is one of the official Vietnamese Buddhist temples in the Netherlands.

 The two first parishes aimed at the Netherlands' Vietnamese Catholic community, the Allochtonen Missie van de Heilige Martelaren van Vietnam in Amersfoort and the Allochtonen Missie van de Heilige Moeder Maria in Deventer, were set up in 1994; at that time, there were estimated to be roughly 3,000 Vietnamese Catholics in the country.

-Health issues

-Of the first 541 Vietnamese refugees who arrived in the Netherlands, 16.6% tested positive for the presence of Hepatitis B surface antigen (HBsAg).
-Intestinal parasites were also common.

 Cuisine

 Vietnamese loempia

 In the Netherlands a localised version of the Chả giò (or nem rán) known as the Vietnamese loempia is typically sold on every Dutch market and in many Dutch snackbars and supermarkets.
 These Vietnamese loempia's were introduced during the mid-1980s and are typically served with a special sauce invented for the Dutch market as Dutch people are unfamiliar with fish sauce.